Pioneer Place: 2010–present: Decline

-In 2016, Pioneer Place started their renovations, and completed the renovation in 2018.

-In February 2017, shared workspaces provider WeWork signed a lease to take 30,000 sqft of space, one of their first leases in a mall.
+In 2016, Pioneer Place started its renovations, and was completed in 2018.
+It included the addition of the Roots Food District, and as part of those renovations, in February 2017, shared workspaces provider WeWork signed a lease to take 30,000 sqft of space, one of their first leases in a mall.
+They took over the former art gallery spaces.